CyberTrackerConservation/ctdoc/_pages/classic/faq.md

 Now everytime you save and return to this screen, the number will automatically increment.

-### How to bind a bluetooth device on Windows Mobile?

-On an HP Travel Companion:

-1. Tap Start and then Settings
-2. Tap on the Connections tab
-3. Tap the Bluetooth Icon
-4. Tap "Turn on" to make sure Bluetooth is enabled
-5. Tap on the "Bluetooth Manager" shortcut near the bottom of the screen
-6. Turn on the device you want to bind to and tap "New" on the bottom left corner of the screen
-7. Tap "Explore a Bluetooth device" and tap "Next" 8.
-An icon should appear that describes the device you want to bind to.
-There may be multiple devices, but just select the one you want and tap "Next".
-    Sometimes the screen will automatically press the next button for you.
-8. Uncheck "Use a secure, encrypted connection"
-9. Under "Service selection", select "Bluetooth Serial Port" and tap "Next".
-10. You may be asked to enter a password.
-The device documentation provides this.
-Usually it is "0000" or "1111".

-On a Trimble GeoXM:

-1. Tap Start and then Settings
-2. Tap on the Connections tab
-3. Tap the Bluetooth Icon
-4. Select "On"
-5. Select the "Bonded Devices" tab
-6. Select the "New" list item
-7. Select the device you want to bind to and tap "Next"
-8. Enter the passcode for the device.
-This can be found in the device manual.
-Usually it is "0000" or "1111".
-9. Tap "Next" to create the shortcut
-10. Close the input field and tap on the "Serial Ports" tab
-11. In the "Client Serial Ports" box, tap "New"
-12. Select the device and tap "Next"
-13. Make sure "Authentication", "Encryption" and "Default Bluetooth ActiveSync" are all unchecked
-14. Click "Finish"

 ### What does "No Result: Value not saved" and "No Result: Text not saved" mean?

 Text and Keypad screens require that the "Result Element" property be set.
 This specifies the storage Element for the result from the text editor and keypad screens.
 The error message occurs to prevent accidental data loss.

-### What is "Kiosk Mode" and how can I set it up?

-Kiosk's are fixed purpose devices.
-The goal of Kiosk mode is to turn a device into a fixed purpose CyberTracker device.
-To configure this, open the "Application Properties" dialog during screen design and check the "Kiosk Mode" box.
-Save your database and synchronize the Application to your device.
-Notice that the application cannot be closed in the usual ways.
-The task bar is also hidden.

-Kiosk mode is often combined with a password keypad to allow administrators to work on the system in the field.

-Note: Kiosk mode does not work on iOS and Android devices.

-### How can "Kiosk Mode" be bypassed in the field?

-Place an "Element Keypad" control on a screen and set the "Password" property to "1234".
-Set the "Password auto next" property to "Shutdown".
-When the correct password is entered, CyberTracker will close the current Application, thereby terminating Kiosk mode.

-Note: Kiosk mode does not work on iOS and Android devices.

-### CyberTracker reports that it cannot install to a Windows Mobile device: INF error

-To install CyberTracker on the device manually:

-1. On the desktop CyberTracker icon, right click and select "Open File Location"
-2. Look for client5.arm.cab and copy this file to your Windows Mobile 6.1 device
-3. Open File Explorer on the device and navigate to the file, then double tap it

-This should install CyberTracker.
-After this, the desktop should communicate with it properly.